-As of June 2016, 780 current and 680 former members of parliament from 120 countries, across principal party lines have endorsed the campaign.
+As of today more than 1550 current and former Parliament Members from more than 120 countries, across principal party lines have endorsed the campaign.
 The sitting MPs represent an estimated 119 million people.
 Supporters also include current and former heads of state, foreign ministers, Nobel laureates, and over 400 professors, including from world-leading universities.
 The Pan-African Parliament, the European Parliament, and the Latin-American Parliament have all adopted resolutions in support of a UNPA, as have the Socialist International, the Liberal International, and the Green World Congress.

 The campaign is coordinated by a secretariat that is hosted by the Committee for a Democratic UN, based in Berlin.
 The secretariat works closely with the campaign’s steering committee, the co-chairs of the campaign’s advisory group, and partner organizations such as the World Federalist Movement.
 One World is a signatory and a strong supporter of the campaign.

 To find out more visit the campaign’s website www.unpacampaign.org